Marseille Top Reasons to Visit this City

 Construction of this vertical apartment-village complex occurred between 1947 and 1952.
 Designed for as high-density living the building has 337 apartments accommodating up to 1,600 residents.
 Resting on cement stilts, Unité d’Habitation is a concrete block with impressive dimensions at 165m in length, 24m wide and 56m high.

 Radiant City incorporates many of the key concepts that Le Corbusier began sketching and detailing in the 1920s.
 The rooftop terrace was intended for community usage, a place to relax elevated from urban noises.
 The planning for each apartment unit (there were 23 different floor plans) maximized natural light and space utilization while minimizing heat load.
-The village concept included retail space, a hotel and restaurant.
+The village concept included retail space, a hotel and a restaurant.

 “Completed in 1952 in Marseille, the building took Le Corbusier’s most famous quote – that a house is “a machine for living in” – and applied it to an entire community.
 The result was a self-contained concrete vessel that is structured like an ocean liner.” ~ DeeZeen